-I’m pretty happy with the GNOME Shell desktop Ubuntu switched to last October, but I do miss being able to quickly browse and open my files from the Unity Dash.
+I’m pretty happy with the GNOME Shell desktop since Ubuntu made the switch but I do miss being able to quickly browse and open my files from the Unity Dash.

 Argonauta is files view extension for GNOME Shell

 A quick press of the ‘applications‘ button at the bottom of the Ubuntu Dock launches a big full-screen interface from which I can browse through installed applications or search for them by name.

 This overview won’t show me my files and folders.
 This is because Ubuntu doesn’t come with Tracker, a (rather resource hungry) file indexing engine, pre-installed.

 So I’m excited by a new GNOME extension called Argonauta.